Dr Pepper

-Dr Pepper is a carbonated soft drink.
-Dr Pepper was created in the 1880s by the American pharmacist Charles Alderton in Waco, Texas, and was first nationally marketed in the United States in 1904.
-It is manufactured and distributed by various companies depending on country: Keurig Dr Pepper produces it in the United States, The Coca-Cola Company in the United Kingdom, Ireland, Japan, and South Korea, and PepsiCo in a number of other markets.
-Variants include Diet Dr Pepper and, beginning in the 2000s, a line of additional flavors.
+Dr Pepper is a carbonated soft drink created in the 1880s by American pharmacist Charles Alderton in Waco, Texas.
+It was first marketed nationally in the United States in 1904.
+The beverage is manufactured and distributed by different companies depending on the country: Keurig Dr Pepper produces it in the United States, Canada, and Mexico; The Coca-Cola Company in the United Kingdom, Ireland, and Japan; and Suntory in most European territories.
+Variants include a diet version and, beginning in the 2000s, a range of additional flavors.

-Although Dr Pepper has similarities to cola, the American Food and Drug Administration has ruled that Dr Pepper is not a cola, nor a root beer, nor a fruit-flavored soft drink.
-Rather, Dr Pepper is said to be in a category of its own kind, called "pepper soda", named for the brand.
-Other soft drinks in this category, such as Dublin Original and Pibb Xtra, have a similar flavor profile.
+Although it shares some similarities with cola, in 1966, the U.S. Food and Drug Administration has determined that Dr Pepper is not classified as a cola, root beer, or fruit-flavored soft drink.
+Instead, it is generally described as belonging to a distinct category often referred to as "pepper soda", named after the brand itself.
+Other beverages in this category, such as Dublin Original and Mr. Pibb, have a comparable flavor profile.

-Dr Pepper is the second highest-selling carbonated soft drink in the United States.
+As of 2024, Dr Pepper is the second best-selling carbonated soft drink in the US.